 Another method that is popular with developers is nonreplicating viral vectors—seven compounds using this method are currently being investigated.
 These vaccines use viral vectors to deliver antigens to a cell or tissue target.

 Vaccines typically take five to seven years to progress through development to approval.
-But US federal healthcare agencies have been rapidly deregulating over the past month to expedite the availability of medical supplies to areas with high infection rates, including a focus on moving forward vaccines and therapeutics that could potentially treat COVID-19 (for HRI’s overview of the FDA’s deregulation spree, click here).
+But US federal healthcare agencies have been rapidly deregulating over the past month to expedite the availability of medical supplies to areas with high infection rates, including a focus on moving forward vaccines and therapeutics that could potentially treat COVID-19.

 In mid-March, the FDA and the European Medicines Agency began collaborating to streamline global vaccine development, with a focus on the data needed to move vaccines from preclinical to first-in-human trials.
 “Their discussions included the need for data evaluating the theoretical risk for vaccine-induced disease enhancement, which is when vaccinated individuals who are subsequently infected with a virus develop disease that is worse than if they had not received a vaccine at all,” wrote Peter Marks, the director of the Center for Biologics Evaluation and Research (CBER), on the FDA website.